kintone/js-sdk/packages/dts-gen/docs/how-to-use.md

 1. Write a comment which indicate type definition of kintone built-in functions at your TypeScript file header.

-kintone-typlify has defenition of kintone builtin functions.
+typdef-generator has defenition of kintone builtin functions.
 So you can refer type defenition in `.ts` files like below:

-`/// <reference types="kintone-typlify/kintone" />`
+`/// <reference types="typdef-generator/kintone" />`

 2. Write a comment which indicaste field type defenition of kintone app record fields at your TypeScript file header.

-Using kintone-typlify, You can generate Field Type Definition file.
+Using typdef-generator, You can generate Field Type Definition file.

 If you generate field type defition from kintone form setttings api, you can write type safe code as to kintone app fields.